 Like Whitman, Galeano understands the wisdom of children; he listens to the answers they give to questions no one bothered to ask them.
 A three-year-old girl – “a young researcher,” Galeano calls her – thinks about immigration and then declares: “Poor people are the ones they close the door on.”

-Or I guess the grass is itself a child, …Or I guess it is a uniform hieroglyphic.
+I guess the grass is itself a child, …Or I guess it is a uniform hieroglyphic.

 Galeano decodes bits of the earth’s hieroglyphics for us, noting those individuals that have figured them out.
 He writes of the Shibo people, who “avoid drowning whenever the Ucayali River wakes up in a bad mood and rolls its white-capped waters inland over everything in its path.”
 How do they know?
 “Snails give warning.
 Before each calamity, they lay their eggs on tree trunks above the line where the water will crest.
 And they never get it wrong.”

-Why should I pray?
+should I pray?
 Why should I venerate and be ceremonious?

 God does not appear often in Voices of Time, but when he does, it’s without reverence.
 On Christmas Eve a young child overhears her aunt, recently widowed, declare, “They say we have to love God.
 I hate him.”

-Fishing lantern, San Francisco del Mar,
+Fishing lantern, San Francisco del Mar, Isthmus of Tehuantepec, 2003, Chris Treter |

-The friendly and flowing savage, who is he?
-Is he waiting for civilization, or past it and mastering it?
+friendly and flowing savage, who is he?
+Is he waiting for civilization, or past

 Galeano tells us about the U’wa people of the Samoré Mountains in Columbia, whose land was drilled over and again by Occidental Petroleum, to no avail.
 They couldn’t find the oil they had been sure was there.
 “The U’wa proved once more that the earth is not deaf.
 She heard their pleas….
-In their language, U’wa means people who think.
+In their language, U’wa means people who think.”

 Unlike Walt Whitman, Eduardo Galeano does not seem optimistic, though he’s surely hopeful.
 Both are eyes-wide at the wonder of the human spirit.
 But if Voices of Time (and perhaps, all of Galeano’s work) has an overarching theme, it’s a tsk tsk at the train wreck of modernity and a nod to those who (still) know better.
 In Voices of Time’s 160th story, “Are You There?”:

-Two trains crashed into each other just outside London’s Paddington Station. / A fireman fought his way on board with an ax and stepped into a car tipped on its side.
+And yet, as Whitman reminds us, The smallest sprout shows there really is no death.
+Galeano leaves us with this final line in his book: “Do birds announce the morning?
+Or by singing, do they create it?”Two trains crashed into each other just outside London’s Paddington Station. / A fireman fought his way on board with an ax and stepped into a car tipped on its side.
 Through the smoke, which added fog to the fog, he could see passengers strewn about like mannequins smashed to pieces amid the splintered wood and twisted steel.
 His flashlight moved across the debris searching in vain for some sign of life. / Not a moan could be heard.
 Nothing broke the silence except the ringing of cell phones, calling and calling and calling, from the pockets of the dead.